 Squarespace’s main competitors are Wix (NASDAQ: WIX), GoDaddy (NYSE: GDDY), and Shopify (NYSE:SHOP).

-This quarter, Squarespace's quarterly revenue was once again up a very solid 23.7% year on year.
-But the growth did slow down compared to last quarter, as the revenue increased by just $4.95 million in Q3, compared to $16.3 million in Q2 2021.
+This quarter, Squarespace's quarterly revenue was once again up 15.6% year on year.
+But the growth did slow down compared to last quarter, as the revenue increased by just $362 thousand in Q1, compared to $6.43 million in Q4 2021.
 We'd like to see revenue increase by a greater amount each quarter, but a one-off fluctuation is usually not concerning.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Squarespace's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 83.6% in Q3.
+Squarespace's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 82.3% in Q1.

-That means that for every $1 in revenue the company had $0.83 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This is a great gross margin, that allows companies like Squarespace to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
-It is good to see that the gross margin is staying stable which indicates that Squarespace is doing a good job controlling costs and is not under a pressure from competition to lower prices.
+That means that for every $1 in revenue the company had $0.82 left to spend on developing new products, marketing & sales and the general administrative overhead.
+Despite it going down over the last year, this is still a great gross margin, that allows companies like Squarespace to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.

-With a market capitalization of $6.03 billion Squarespace is small relative to other companies, but its more than $232 million in cash and positive free cash flow over the last twelve months give us confidence that Squarespace has the resources it needs to pursue a high growth business strategy.
+With a market capitalization of $2.02 billion, Squarespace is among smaller companies, but its more than $258.3 million in cash and positive free cash flow over the last twelve months put it in a very strong position to invest in growth.

 Squarespace topped analysts’ revenue expectations this quarter, even if just narrowly.
-And we were also glad to see good revenue growth.
-On the other hand, it was unfortunate to see that the revenue guidance for the next quarter missed analysts' expectations.
-Zooming out, we think this was still a decent, albeit mixed, quarter, showing the company is staying on target.
-The company is up 2.59% on the results and currently trades at $47.50 per share.
+That feature of these results really stood out as a positive.
+On the other hand, it was unfortunate to see that the revenue guidance for the next quarter missed analysts' expectations and the revenue growth was quite weak.
+Overall, it seems to us that this was a complicated quarter for Squarespace.
+The company is flat on the results and currently trades at $14.85 per share.

 Is Now The Time?